Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Bulletproof Coffee has an entirely different effect than your average latte.

-Because unlike latte, it is a stimulating, performance-enhancing, and keto drink that provides lasting energy for everyone, from athletes and CEOs to power moms.
+Because, unlike latte, it is a stimulating, performance-enhancing keto drink that provides lasting energy for everyone, from athletes and CEOs to power moms.

 1. Energy

-Due to the shorter chain length, MCTs are metabolized and used by the body more quickly than other fats (SchΓΆnfeld et al. 20162).
+Due to the shorter chain length, the body metabolizes and uses MCTs more quickly than other fats (Schönfeld et al. 20162).

-Hence, they can be used immediately as a source of energy or converted into ketones, i.e., molecules that your liver makes from fatty acids, which can help increase energy levels over a more extended time.
+Hence, they can be used immediately as a source of energy or converted into ketones, i.e., molecules that your liver makes from fatty acids, which can help increase energy levels over a longer time.

 2. Weight Loss

-A significant benefit of Bulletproof Coffee is that it helps to enter or remain in the metabolic state of ketosis.
+One of the significant benefits of Bulletproof Coffee is that it helps to enter or remain in the metabolic state of ketosis.

 Accordingly, research shows that taking MCT oil helps to induce ketosis through diet.